supersabillon/supersabillon.github.io/_drafts/fat-arrow.md

 - javascript
 ---

-ECMAScript 6 or better known as ES6 introduces us the Fat Arrow.
+ECMAScript 2015 or better known as ES6 introduces a new feature: the fat arrow functions.

+Fat Arrow functions serve two main purposes: more concise syntax and sharing lexical this with the parent scope.